Banjo

-The banjo is a stringed instrument with a thin membrane stretched over a frame or cavity to form a resonator.
-The membrane is typically circular, and usually made of plastic, or occasionally animal skin.
-Early forms of the instrument were fashioned by African Americans in the United States.
-The banjo is frequently associated with folk, bluegrass and country music, and has also been used in some rock, pop and hip-hop.
-Several rock bands, such as the Eagles, Led Zeppelin, and the Grateful Dead, have used the five-string banjo in some of their songs.
-Historically, the banjo occupied a central place in Black American traditional music and the folk culture of rural whites before entering the mainstream via the minstrel shows of the 19th century.
+Historically, the banjo occupied a central place in Black American traditional music and rural folk culture before entering the mainstream via the minstrel shows of the 19th century.
 Along with the fiddle, the banjo is a mainstay of American styles of music, such as bluegrass and old-time music.
-It is also very frequently used in Dixieland jazz, as well as in Caribbean genres like biguine, calypso and mento.
+It is also very frequently used in Dixieland jazz, as well as in Caribbean genres like biguine, calypso, mento and twoubadou.